Jackie 60

 Jackie 60 was a nightclub hosting weekly parties from 1990 to 1999 in New York's Meatpacking District.
 It was founded by DJ Johnny Dynell, writer Chi Chi Valenti, fashion designer Kitty Boots and dancer/choreographer Richard Move, who were later (ca. 1995) joined by Brian Butterick AKA Hattie Hathaway.
-It served gay, fetish-dressed, straight, transvestite and poetic clubgoers for a decade.
-In 1994 Dynell and Valenti purchased the nightclub, "Bar Room 432", from Anthony DePalma and renamed it "Mother."
-It closed on December 28, 1999.
+The club served "dominant women, poets, gay men and lesbians, free-thinking heterosexuals, transvestites and transexuals, fetish-dressers, bisexuals, and those who love them."
+Dynell and Valenti purchased the nightclub "Bar Room 432" from Anthony DePalma in 1994 and renamed it "Mother", which operated until December 28, 1999.